Best Donuts in Atlanta

 Trust us, you’re going to go nuts for these donuts.

-Editor’s Note: this article was first written on December 20, 2021 and last updated on February 5, 2024.
+Editor’s Note: This article was first written on December 20, 2021, and last updated on June 2, 2025.

 The pride of the Outer Banks (eat your heart out, John B)